 Freeborn believes that people with different backgrounds and cultures make us stronger as an organization and allows us to deliver better results for our clients.
 We are focused on ensuring our attorneys and employees reflect the communities in which we practice.
 We are equally committed to creating and maintaining a diverse and inclusive working environment throughout our firm at all levels.

 To spearhead our diversity and inclusion efforts, Freeborn hired Christine E. Hollis, who serves as the firm’s Director of Attorney Recruiting, Development and Diversity.
-Ms. Hollis leads the Diversity and Inclusion Committee and implements the strategic initiatives of the Recruiting, Management and Executive Committees with respect to the hiring of associates and lateral partners across all offices.
+Ms. Hollis leads the Diversity and Inclusion Committee through administration of the firm’s DEI initiatives and oversees the development and implementation of programs and services that measure, monitor, promote and effectively increase diversity within the firm.

 Freeborn is pleased to offer a Diversity Scholarship Award open to eligible first and second-year law students for law school tuition or other school-related expenses.
-We are also starting a Summer Mentorship Program for diverse law students who already have a law clerk or summer associate position elsewhere.
-The intent of this program is to complement existing summer employment by preparing the student for future opportunities in various practices of law.
-Mentees will be paired with a Freeborn attorney who will serve as a mentor and point of contact, answer questions about practicing law in their desired area of focus, and shepherd them through firm networking programs to gain exposure to the local legal community.
+We also started a Summer Mentorship Program for diverse law students who already have a law clerk or summer associate position elsewhere.
+The program complements existing summer employment by preparing the student for future opportunities in various practices of law.
+Mentees are paired with a Freeborn attorney who serves as a mentor and point of contact, answers questions about practicing law in their desired area of focus, and shepherds them through firm networking programs to gain exposure to the local legal community.

 In addition to our recruiting and diverse talent management goals, Freeborn has several other diversity and inclusion initiatives which include the following: